NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Many organizations are moving toward cross-functional AI governance functions that include engineering, legal, compliance, and business leadership.
 These are not committees that meet quarterly, but operating functions with actual authority and accountability.

 Talent is another constraint.
 The skill set required to engineer regulated AI systems sits at the intersection of machine learning and regulatory compliance.
 Professionals with this hybrid background are still scarce.
-Recent labor market analyses show that roles requiring AI expertise command a clear pay premium.
+Recent labor market analyses by Levels.fyi show that roles requiring AI expertise command a clear pay premium.
 A compensation data from Dice indicates ML and AI engineers earn roughly 8% more than general software engineers, while broader studies from report salary premiums of roughly 18–28% for professionals working with AI technologies.
 For this reason, organizations face a strategic choice: develop these capabilities internally, recruit experienced talent at a premium, or partner with specialized firms that already operate in regulated environments.

 18-28% ML and AI engineers report salary premiums of roughly 18–28%.